-Duration of the Tram Safari Ride
+Duration of the Tram Safari Ride: 40 minutes

-The Night Safari Experience – what to expect?
+The Night Safari Experience – What To Expect?

 Did you know that this unique night safari is the 12-time winner of best attraction category awarded by Singapore Tourism Board?
 Well, now you do.
 It is much more than a tram ride in the zoo that houses some animals and birds.
 It is actually a delightful multi-sensory exploration that takes you through exhilarating experiences and gives you a close look of the zoo’s active wildlife habitat.